 Typing this link in a browser will open the local version of Microsoft Teams rather than the web version.
 This works on both Windows and Mac computers.

-For Windows, these protocols are defined in the Windows registry and you can define your own protocols.
-These protocols allow users to run locally installed programs on their computer from links on the CloudRadial menu.
+For Windows, these protocols are defined in the Windows registry.
+Note that you can define your own protocols.
+These protocols allow users to run locally installed programs on their computer based on links on the CloudRadial menu.

 Creating Your Own Protocol